 None of the above.

 Two explanatory factors for the relative changes in mortality were considered.
 The mid-year population estimates also included internal and international migration flow data by sex and five year age band.
-We compared these measures to the rate ratios to examine whether migratory patterns may help to explain changes in Local Authorities (e.g. the inflow of unhealthy migrants).
+We compared these measures to the rate ratios to examine whether migratory patterns may help to explain changes in Local Authorities (e.g. the inflow of older unhealthy migrants returning from abroad).
 There is limited migration of these age groups, so we hypothesise that it is unlikely to explain any patterns.
-We also used the English Indices of Deprivation (IMD) 2015 Local Authority summary statistics to examine whether any changes were associated with social inequalities (n = 326).
-We do not include the Welsh Local Authorities (n = 22) in our analysis of deprivation since their measure is different.
+We also used the English Indices of Multiple Deprivation (IMD) 2015 Local Authority summary statistics to examine whether any changes were associated with social inequalities (n = 326).
+We do not include the Welsh Local Authorities (n = 22) in our analysis of deprivation since their multiple deprivation measures are different.

 We used Geographic Information Systems (GIS) to visualise the spatial distribution of the rate ratio.
 Two types of maps are used to visualise our data: standard maps that are geographically correct, and cartograms whereby the size of areas are adjusted in relation to their population size whilst also maintaining topology (Tobler 2004).
 Both approaches present different geographies – one dictated by space, the other by people.
 Rate ratios were divided into quantiles based on all sex-specific age band values to allow for fairer comparisons when plotted together.
-Our geographical analysis was supplemented through calculating the Moran’s I coefficient (Moran 1950).
-Moran’s I measures the extent of spatial autocorrelation (i.e. how spatially clustered the data are) to give us a formal measure of the existence of geographical patterns.
+Our geographical analysis was supplemented through calculating the Moran’s I coefficient (Moran 1950) which measures the extent of spatial autocorrelation (i.e. how spatially clustered the data are) to give us a formal measure of the existence of geographical patterns.
 Queen contiguity (order = 1) was used to define the spatial structure of the data (i.e. compare Local Authorities with all surrounding areas that share a common boundary in any direction).
 We also examine the association of rate ratio to our explanatory factors using Pearson’s correlation coefficient.
 Analyses were undertaken using QGIS, GeoDa, R and Microsoft Excel.

 Results